jenn-williams/BellaNove/README.md

    - Download the plugin `Menu Items Visibility Control`, this adds a field for all menu items where PHP or WordPress functions can be used to create conditions and logic for that item
    - In Appearance > Menus, add the following code to the "Account" item:
    ![Image](images/menu_visibility.png)
-- **Notes**: I initially tried using the plugin `If Menu` but it interfered with the ability to create a megamenu for items.
+- **Notes**: I initially tried using the plugin `If Menu` but it interfered with the ability to create a megamenus.

 ## Other